RadValentin/valentin.io/src/articles/tiny-react-env.md

-# How to roll your own React, Babel and Webpack boilerplate
+# Roll your own tiny React environment using Webpack, Babel and Sass
-# Setup a React Environment Using webpack and Babel

 The complexity of building even the simplest "Hello World" app with React used to be a constant source of frustration for developers.
 Luckily [someone eventually listened](https://reactjs.org/blog/2016/07/22/create-apps-with-no-configuration.html) and gave us an alternative: [`create-react-app`](https://github.com/facebookincubator/create-react-app).
 If you just need to get up and running quickly without any headaches then this is the tool for you.

 There are a few caveats though.
 One of them is that no matter how well this tool is put together it can never hope to cover every possible use case out there.
-If you're big into preprocessors like SASS or LESS, well, they're not supported out of the box and the [provided alternative](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-a-css-preprocessor-sass-less-etc) doesn't play to the strengths of Webpack.
+If you're big into preprocessors like Sass or LESS, well, they're not supported out of the box and the [provided alternative](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-a-css-preprocessor-sass-less-etc) doesn't play to the strengths of Webpack.

 Let's take this scenario and roll with it.
-We're DIY developers that love getting their hands dirty, we want to build something with React and SASS so we'll set up a super barebones way to:
+We're DIY developers that love getting their hands dirty, we want to build something with React and Sass so we'll set up a super barebones way to:

-1. Build a bundle for a React component with SASS styles
+1. Build a bundle for a React component with Sass styles
 1. Make sure our JSX and ES6+ code gets compiled to ES5 so it runs in any browser
 1. Allow us to locally preview changes through hot reloading
-1. Be ready to deploy to Heroku
+1. Be ready to deploy with [Surge](http://surge.sh/)

 > Note: This article tries to cover the basics of setting up a React + Webpack project.
 If this is your first time, then you're in the right place.
 If you've done this before there may still be something you can learn from it, just don't expect all the intricate details to be covered.